Basic brioche hat pattern

 The hat is knitted bottom up in the round.

 Sizes: S (50cm), M (55cm), L (58cm).
 Head circumference in parenthesis.
 For sizes S and M you need 1 skein and for size L two skeins.
 (Skein = 100g).

 Gauge: 19 stitches & 30 rows = 10cm (4″) in brioche rib before blocking.

-Needles: 3mm (US 2,5) circular needle and a set of double pointed needles.
+Needles: US 2.5 20″ [3mm 50cm] circular needle and a set of double pointed needles or if you are knitting with the magic loop method a long circular needle preferably at least 40″ (100cm).
 You can also knit with the double pointed needles only but if you are a brioche beginner it is easier to use the circular needle at first.
 Adjust needle size as necessary to match gauge.

 brk (brioche knit) = knit the stitch that was slipped in the previous row together with its yarn over.

 brp (brioche purl) = purl the stitch that was slipped in the previous row together with its yarn over.
 Important: Keep the yarn in front of the work when purling.